CommonerCoffee/Constrained-Optimization-Fantasy/README.md

 # Constrained-Optimization-Fantasy
-Using a simple constrained optimization algorithm to select optimal teams for a fantasy draft game.
+Using a simple constrained optimization algorithm in R to select optimal teams for a fantasy draft game.